devAbhimanyu/MERN_Stack_App/README.md

 npm run server will host the node server for the backend application

-npm run dev will run both the server and client and server
+npm run dev will run both the server and client

 ---
 # Future updates: